EKI Energy Services to announce financial results for last two quarters by Sep 20: MD | Technology

 Carbon credit developer EKI Energy Services (EKI) plans to announce its financial results for the June and March quarters by September 20, a top company official said on Thursday.

-The results will be submitted to the exchanges, the company's Managing Director Manish Dabraka told PTI.
+The results will be submitted to the exchanges, the company's Managing Director Manish Dabkara told PTI.

 However, in November 2020, the contract with DN Jhmab & Company ended as the auditor requested to discontinue its audit services for the company due to its pre-commitment with other clients, post which Walker Chandiok & Co (WCC) was appointed as the new auditor.

-''We had to initiate the process to remove Walker Chandiok & Co on ground of various differences,'' Dabraka said, adding the process to remove WCC as the company's auditor is underway.
+''We had to initiate the process to remove Walker Chandiok & Co on ground of various differences,'' Dabkara said, adding the process to remove WCC as the company's auditor is underway.

 Meanwhile, in a regulatory filing on Thursday, EKI said it has appointed Dassani & Associates, Chartered Accountants as joint statutory auditors of the company for FY 2022-23.